mavolin/adam/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, including a minimal working example.

 **Expected behavior**
 A clear and concise description of what you expected to happen.